AltintoprakBeyza/BEYZA_ALTINTOPRAK/README.md

 - Injected after the `.product-detail` element on product pages.

 ## **Usage**
-Add the script to LC Waikiki's product pages for integration.
+Add the script to your product pages for integration.
 The carousel initializes automatically.